azurewithdanidu/azurewithdanidu.github.io/_posts/2025-11-28-azure-application-gateway-tcp-tls-termination-game-changer.md

 Let's talk about some real-world scenarios where this feature shines:

-### 1. Database Load Balancing
+### 1. Secure File Transfer Services
-Load balance SQL Server, PostgreSQL, MySQL, or other database connections while maintaining centralized certificate management and avoiding direct exposure of individual database servers to the internet.
+Load balance SFTP servers for secure file transfers while maintaining centralized certificate management and high availability.
+This is ideal for enterprise file transfer solutions where multiple SFTP servers provide redundancy and scalability for external partners and customers.

 ### 2. Hybrid Application Architecture
 Modern web applications (HTTPS) combined with legacy TCP-based services through a single gateway.
 This is perfect for those scenarios where you're modernizing but still need to support that old legacy app that runs on TCP.